Moama: Facilities

-Moama currently has a permanent population of about 3700, although this swells significantly during holiday periods and the Southern 80 Water Ski race, held in February.
+Moama currently has a permanent population of about 3,700, although this swells significantly during holiday periods and the Southern 80 Water Ski race, held in February.

 The town has its own New South Wales state primary school, Moama Public School, an Anglican secondary college, "Moama Anglican Grammar School".
 It also has five full-time New South Wales Police Officers stationed at Moama Police Station adjacent to the Moama Court House on Francis Street; a New South Wales Rural Fire Service Station on Perricoota Road staffed by Volunteer Fire Fighters, a New South Wales Fire Brigade Station staffed by retained NSWFB personnel and a New South Wales State Emergency Service situated in the Moama Industrial area.
-Ambulance services are provided by the Rural Ambulance Service of Victoria, stationed in Echuca.
-The NSW Maritime and Roads and Traffic Authority are situated on Meninya Street, opposite the former Bank of New South Wales and adjacent to the Moama Sound Shell and the recently constructed War Memorial.
+Ambulance services are provided by Ambulance Victoria, stationed in Echuca.
+The Transport for NSW are situated on Meninya Street, opposite the former Bank of New South Wales and adjacent to the Moama Sound Shell and the recently constructed War Memorial.
 NSW Maritime moved to a modern premises on the Cobb Highway in Moama's Industrial Estate in 2010.

 The town has recently undergone a massive resurgence in people moving from Melbourne seeking a "tree change".
 The Murray Shire Council has approved new developments in retail, sporting and residential sub divisions.
 Located just outside Moama is the "Heartland" Speedway.